Guild Wars 2 Keeps Crashing: 3 Solutions That can Help you

 - Guild Wars 2 is one of the most popular MMORPGs in recent years, with hundreds of thousands of players worldwide.

-- Unfortunately, there are those that notice Guild Wars 2 crashing in Windows 10.
+- Unfortunately, some noticed Guild Wars 2 crashing in Windows 10.

-- To fix this issue, you could try updating your PC's drivers, or repairing your game files.
+- You could try updating your PC's drivers or repairing your game files to fix this issue.

-- If that doesn't work, launching the game while in Clean Boot will surely do the trick.
+- Launching the game while in Clean Boot will do the trick if that doesn't work.

-Guild Wars 2 is a very popular MMORPG game with hundreds of thousands users across the world; now, according to some complaints, Guild Wars 2 crashes and hangs in Windows 10:
+Guild Wars 2 is a top-rated MMORPG game with hundreds of thousands of users worldwide; now, according to some complaints, Guild Wars 2 crashes and hangs on Windows 10.

 When i launch the Guild Wars 2 game my computer used to crash.
 I then proceeded to update my video card drivers like they proposed on the forums (I’m on Windows 8.1) but now i get these constant error messages when i want to run the game.
 What further steps can i take so i can play Guild Wars 2 once more?

-If this hasn’t solved your Guild Wars 2 game crashing in Windows 10, describe your issue thoroughly in the comments box and we will be swift to research more on this to find a proper fix for your issue.
+If this hasn’t solved your Guild Wars 2 game crashing in Windows 10, describe your issue thoroughly in the comments box, and we will quickly research more on this to find a proper fix.

-How do I fix Guild Wars 2 crashing on Windows 10?
+How can I fix Guild Wars 2 if it keeps crashing?

 1. Update your drivers

-Guildwars itself is a pretty old game, but the constant updates mean that the game itself has evolved a lot since it was first released, and so have the system requirements for running it propely.
+Guildwars is a pretty old game, but the constant updates mean that the game has evolved a lot since it was first released, and so have the system requirements for running it properly.

-That being said, just because the game is from 2012, that doesn’t mean that a 2012 PC will cut it.
+That being said, just because the game is from 2012 doesn’t mean a 2012 PC will cut it.

-However, if your PC is that old, but it was top-end in those days, then a complete round of driver updates may suffice to run the latest version of Guild Wars 2.
+However, if your PC is that old but was top-end in those days, then a complete round of driver updates may suffice to run the latest Guild Wars 2.

-However, it’s hard to find the right drivers, especially if your hardware is older, and that is when a good third-party solution such as DriverFix makes for a great addition to your digital library.
+However, it’s hard to find the correct drivers, especially if your hardware is older, and that is when an excellent third-party solution such as DriverFix makes for a great addition to your digital library.

 2. Repair your game files

-- Locate your Gw2.exe file; this should be located in your Guild Wars 2 install directory
+- Locate your Gw2.exe file; this should be located in your Guild Wars 2 install directory:

 - Change the name of the shortcut to Guild Wars 2 Repair., then right-click on the shortcut and select Properties.

 - It should now look something like this:

-Your game client should now start repairing itself, and Guild Wars 2 should then launch normally after it is done.
+Your game client should start repairing itself, and Guild Wars 2 should usually launch after it is done.

 3. Perform a Clean Boot

-- Check the box labelled Hide All Microsoft Services
+- Check the box labeled Hide All Microsoft Services, and select Disable all.

-- Make sure you check any critical services that you need to work even in Clean Boot, such as the applications for your peripherals, or your wireless connection software
+- Make sure you check any critical services you need to work, even in Clean Boot, such as the applications for your peripherals or your wireless connection software.

-- Reboot your PC, and then try launching Guild Wars 2 again.
+- Click OK, reboot your PC, then try relaunching Guild Wars 2.

-Guild Wars 2 has some problems in Windows 10, such as crashes, graphical glitches, driver issues, full-screen game mode problems and game settings lags.
-In case you encounter one of this problems, check this fix guide and get rid of them.
+Guild Wars 2 has some problems in Windows 10, such as crashes, graphical glitches, driver issues, full-screen game mode problems, and game settings lag.
+If you encounter one of these problems, check this fix guide and eliminate them.